Preston-Cai/notion-chatbot/README.md

 If failed, try loosening the dependencies.

 ### 0. Config
-Since this project uses OpenAI API for embedding and LLM inference, it does not support other API (for now).\
+Since this project uses OpenAI API for embedding and LLM inference, it does not support other API (as of now).\
 To config your OpenAI API key, run the following commands in your project root:
 ```
 echo OPENAI_API_KEY = '#put your api key here in this pair of quotes' > .env